 The Progression of Zahner’s

-From its humble beginning Zahner’s has always adapted to a changing marketplace.
+From its humble beginning, Zahner’s has always adapted to a changing marketplace.
 In 1958 a boys and Boy Scout department was added.
-As the business grew the, floor space tripled in the 1960’s when the former space of Arthur Drug became available.
-Another 1,000 square feet were added as the expansion of the suit and sport coat area found a new home in the former Bud’s music store.
+As the business grew, the floor space tripled in the 1960’s when the former space of Arthur Drug became available.
+Another 1,000 square feet were added as the expansion of the suit and sports coat area found a new home in the former Bud’s music store.
 Shoes were added in the 1960’s, and a third brother Walt began his career in Zahner’s Shoe Shop.
-As the family participation grew, Ed’s son Craig and myself, Scott, became the second generation of Zahner’s.
+As the family participation grew, Ed’s son Craig and I, Scott, became the second generation of Zahner’s.
 In 1977, a major move to the WT Grant building (now Vernon Continuing Education) took place.
 This allowed for a better flow of merchandising and the addition of a Ladies Department.

 Outlasting the competition

 My earliest recollection of working in the store is cleaning the toilets as an eight-year-old boy – my dad gave me 50 cents.
 That was in 1962.
 I do remember the move into the former Arthur Drug (currently Crystal Blueprint) with its well-worn oak floors.
 It became my home away from home as my mom kept order in the stock room.
 By the time I was fourteen I was running the Boy Scout Department.
 From there I ran the Boys Department throughout High School, and during my four years at the Storrs Campus of the University of Connecticut.